neelsmith/papyrus_to_pixels/docs/index.md

 ## Week at a glance: Mar.
 19 - 21

 - Tuesday: discussion of project ideas (in Fenwick 420)
-- Thurday: workshop formal project proposal (in O'Neill)
+- Thurday: workshop formal project proposal (in O'Neil)